SUSTAINABILITY

 Management Council

-The Management Council conducts key discussions and decision-making related to business operations.
+The Management Council, which is composed primarily of internal directors, conducts key discussions and decision-making related to business operations.
 In principle, Management Council meetings are held once a week but may be held whenever necessary.
 Furthermore, necessary information from Management Council meetings is shared with outside officers.

 Audit & Supervisory Board